Glasma Evolution and Bose-Einstein Condensation with Elastic and Inelastic Collisions: Conclusion

 Our finding may sound counter-intuitive at first, as the usual conception would suggest that increasing the strength of the inelastic collisions tends to obstruct more effectively the formation of any condensate.
 It should however be emphasized that the evolution toward onset of BEC that has been studied thus far is not the end of the story.
 Our analysis addresses the evolution up to the onset of BEC while does not treat the evolution afterwards.
 As is well known in the BEC literature (see e.g. \cite{Semikoz:1994zp,Semikoz:1995rd}), in order to describe the kinetic evolution of the system with the presence of condensate, a new set of kinetic equations is needed for an explicit description of the coupled evolution for a condensate plus a regular distribution.
 Efforts are underway to derive these equations, and so far a kinetic study of the stage after BEC onset for the Glasma system has not been achieved to our best knowledge.
 However, it appears very plausible that the subsequent evolutions may develop as follows: immediately after onset, the strong IR flux will not cease right away but continue for a while and thus drive the condensate to grow in time; at certain point, the time would be long enough to allow the inelastic processes to decrease the total number density adequately and cause the condensate to decay thus decreasing in time; eventually the inelastic processes will be able to remove all excess gluons and lead to the thermal equilibrium state with neither condensate nor any chemical potential.
 While the detailed understanding of such dynamic processes can only be achieved through solving the new set of kinetic equations, one can reasonably expect that with increasing strength of the inelastic processes the whole evolution would be faster.
 Thus the following overall picture may likely be the case: with increasing strength, the inelastic processes on one hand catalyze the onset of condensation initially, while on the other hand eliminate the fully formed condensate faster, thus limiting the time duration for the presence of condensate to be shorter.
 A schematic picture of such conjectured full evolution is shown in \fig{conje}, which is in line with the usual conception.
 It is worth mentioning that recent analysis in \cite{Zhang:2012vi} has shown that the the $2\leftrightarrow3$ inelastic cross section from exact matrix element becomes significantly smaller than that from the Gunion-Bertsch formula, and amounts to $\sim 20\%$ of the $2\leftrightarrow2$ cross section.
 It therefore seems very plausible that a realistic choice of $R$ value would be rather modest, which may imply a considerable time window for the condensate to be sizable and play an important role for the evolution.
 A complete investigation of the evolution including the condensate will be future project to be reported elsewhere.
+Furthermore how medium effects like the screening as well as the Landau-Pomeranchuk-Migdal effect may influence the glasma evolution deserves a careful study in the kinetic framework as well~\cite{Arnold:2002ja,Arnold:2002zm} and it will also be a future task.